 another.
 During this time Dean did everything from stocking jobs, mixing, and cleaning

 up.
-Learning the Stone Trade from the ground up.
-He felt lucky when Uncle Artie let him
+He learned the Stone Trade from the ground up.
+He felt lucky when Uncle Artie let

-cut and set a stone.
-He worked through High School and during breaks from College.
+him cut and set a stone.
+He worked through High School and during breaks from

+College.
 Dean received a Business Management Degree from Curry College.
-After graduation
+After

-he worked for Chrysler Corporation and started to climb the corporate latter with two
+graduation he worked for Chrysler Corporation and started to climb the corporate latter

-young son.
-At this time he and his Cousin Derek picked up the “Tools” and got back to
+and young son.
+At this time he and his Cousin Derek picked up the “Tools” and got

-the “Trade” they learned from uncle Artie.
+back to the “Trade” they learned from Uncle Artie.
 The business grew and so did the

 opportunities including hosting two shows for the DIY Network, Rock Solid and Indoors